NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 # 🏗️ Project Architecture
 <img width="580" height="386" alt="image" src="https://github.com/user-attachments/assets/b48c92f6-48a7-45e9-8cc4-a077ea43a5ad" />

-# 🌐 Application Flow (High-Level)
+# 🌐 Application Flow:

-* Requests from the internet first hit a reverse proxy (server-side), which:
+   * Requests from the internet first hit a reverse proxy (server-side), which Validates traffic, Load balances requests and Routes them to the frontend service

-  ✅ Validates traffic

-  ⚖️ Load balances requests

-  🔀 Routes them to the frontend service

-* The frontend serves the UI and communicates with backend microservices over HTTP/gRPC.
+   * The frontend serves the UI and communicates with backend microservices over HTTP/gRPC protocold

-* Microservices handle specific business logic like:
+   * Microservices handle specific business logic like Cart, Shipping, Payment, Product Catalog, Email, etc.

-🛒 Cart

-🚚 Shipping

-💳 Payment

-📦 Product Catalog

-✉️ Email, etc.
+   * A load generator simulates user traffic for testing and observability.
    * A React Native mobile app interacts with the backend via the same APIs.

-* A load generator simulates user traffic for testing and observability.

 # 🎨 Design Questions I Got When I Started